 Dobby stared and then seemed to come to a decision.
 "Dobby will take the wizards home," he announced, curling his spindly fingers around the limp hands of Sirius and Arcturus.
 As soon as Harry leaned over and touched Dobby's shoulder, he was dragged away through a swirl of colour, his last sight of the cave consisting of dying flames and a mass of inferi surging forwards in mindless brutality.

 Then with a whoosh of displaced air Harry fell to the floor in Grimmauld Place.
 He was in the entrance hall where their journey that morning had begun, but his return was far from the triumph he'd hoped it would be.
-There was no time to mourn for the dead, however, when the living were still in danger.
+He couldn't afford to lose himself in regrets, however.
+There was no time to mourn for the dead when the living were still in danger.

 "A bezoar, get me a bezoar!"
 Harry ordered Dobby urgently.

 Harry slumped in relief.
 "Thank you, Dobby," he said, his voice hoarse from smoke and grief.
-Sirius was still ill, still unconscious, but he'd be all right.
+Sirius was still ill, still unconscious, but he'd survive.

 But as Harry looked at the bloody and broken body of Arcturus that lay sprawled on the floor, he knew Sirius wasn't out of danger yet.
 They couldn't risk Voldemort finding out about his Horcruxes being destroyed, which meant that the events in the cave would have to be kept secret from everyone.
-Yet the death of a prominent pureblood in mysterious circumstances was sure to lead to an Auror investigation.
+The death of a prominent pureblood in mysterious circumstances was sure to lead to an Auror investigation, however.
 There'd be questions they couldn't answer and with no alibi Sirius could easily end up being accused of murder.
-There were people who still believed that Sirius was a Death Eater and others who would benefit from him being locked back up in Azkaban, which made it likely that the corrupt Ministry wouldn't require any real evidence.
+There were people who still believed that Sirius was a Death Eater and others who would benefit from him being locked back up in Azkaban, making it likely that the corrupt Ministry wouldn't even require any real evidence.
 Just the fact that Sirius was Arcturus' heir could be enough to condemn him.

-Harry couldn't let that happen and knew he needed to give the Ministry someone else to blame.
-Arcturus was... had been... a powerful wizard, which meant that even though his injuries weren't magical, no one would believe that he'd had an accident or been attacked by a wild animal or anything else along those lines.
-It could only be murder and Harry would have to create a convincing scene in order to hide the truth.
+Harry couldn't let that happen and his mind worked feverishly to come up with a plan.
+He needed to give the Ministry someone else to blame.
+There was no way it could be made to look like Arcturus had died of natural causes.
+Maybe an attack by muggles? – but that could lead to a backlash against the Muggle World.
+An attack by a wild animal? – but any half-competent wizard would be able to apparate away.
+Arcturus was... had been... a powerful wizard, which meant that no one would believe that he'd had an accident or anything else along those lines.
+It could only be murder, and Harry would have to create a convincing scene in order to hide the truth.

 "Dobby, would you be able to apparate Arcturus' body to the Ministry Atrium without being traced?"
-Harry asked.
+Harry asked in a hurry.